Energy & Biosciences Institute

-After restructuring and rebranding to incorporate an expanded energy and biotechnology portfolio, the name of the institute was formally changed to Energy & Biosciences Institute.
+After restructuring and rebranding to incorporate an expanded energy and biotechnology portfolio, the name of the institute was formally changed to Energy & Biosciences Institute and the mission updated to Research Toward a Clean Energy Future.

 In March 2017, the EBI signed a five-year partnership with Royal Dutch Shell to fund research aimed at meeting the world’s growing energy demands based on environmentally, socially, and economically responsible practices.